Spring Creek Independent School District

-The Spring Creek Independent School District is a public school district located in southeastern Hutchinson County, Texas, United States.
+The Spring Creek Independent School District (SCISD) was a public school district located in southeastern Hutchinson County, Texas, United States; it stopped operations in 2024.

-The district consists of a single campus, Spring Creek School, that serves students in grades kindergarten through 12th grade.
-To boost enrollment, Spring Creek also accepts transfer students from outside of the district.
+The district consisted of a single campus, Spring Creek School, that, at the end of the district's life, served students in grades kindergarten through 12th grade.
+To boost enrollment, Spring Creek also accepted transfer students from outside of the district.